ykonoval88/HomeTask2/README.md

 Summary

-The TestAssociatedContainerWithHash3 where hash = x uses array.
-As result Median time is greater in all scopr of benchmark tests.
+The TestAssociatedContainerWithHash3 where hash = x uses array shown a result with Median time greater than in all other benchmark tests.

 A lot of collisions also affects performance, because we extend storage on the same position many times.